-146 See Ray v.
+&lt;sup>146 See Ray v.
 Atlantic Richfield Co., 435 U.S. 151, 163 (1978).

-149 Id. at 161.
+&lt;sup>149 Id. at 161.
 The Court noted the PWSA requires promulgation of "comprehensive minimum standards of design, construction, alteration, repair, maintenance, and operation" for certain vessels.
 Id.

-150 See Sikkelee v.
+&lt;sup>150 See Sikkelee v.
 Precision Airmotive Corp., 822 F.3d 680, 694 (3d Cir.
 2016); Estate of Becker v.
 AVCO Corp., 387 P.3d 1066, 1069 (Wash.
 2017).

-151 Ray, 435 U.S. at 163.
+&lt;sup>151 Ray, 435 U.S. at 163.

-ways.154 Much like the Court observed in Ray, it would make little sense for aircraft meeting federal design standards to be subject to liability in certain states with more stringent standards.
-The Court cited the legislative history of the PWSA, which also indicated an intent to preempt state law: "The original Tank Vessel Act, amended by Title II, sought to effect 'a reasonable and uniform set of rules and regulations concerning ship construction.'
-"155 The FAA's parallel aircraft certification system should therefore indicate an equal intent.
+ways.
+Much like the Court observed in Ray, it would make little sense for aircraft meeting federal design standards to be subject to liability in certain states with more stringent standards.
+The Court cited the legislative history of the PWSA, which also indicated an intent to preempt state law: "The original Tank Vessel Act, amended by Title II, sought to effect 'a reasonable and uniform set of rules and regulations concerning ship construction.'"
+The FAA's parallel aircraft certification system should therefore indicate an equal intent.
 The FAAct and PWSA also mirror each other in their acceptance of foreign safety certifications.
-The PWSA contains a nearly identical provision allowing the federal government alone to accept the safety certifications of foreign vessels, the Court also felt indicated congressional intent to preempt the entire field of maritime safety law.
-The PWSA is a series of the safety law.
-The PWSA is a series of the safety certifications of foreign vessels, the court also felt indicated congressional intent to preempt the entire field of maritime safety law.
+The PWSA contains a nearly identical provision allowing the federal government alone to accept the safety certifications of foreign vessels, which the Court also felt indicated congressional intent to preempt the entire field of maritime safety law.